Varshitha713/first-contrib-placement/README.md

 ## 💡 Maintainer

-Made with ❤️ by [Macha Varshitha].
+Made with ❤️ by Macha Varshitha.
 Open for suggestions and contributions!